 You’re probably here because you’re curious about who I am and what makes me the right therapist for you.
-To answer your questions, I can list many of my credentials and years of experience working in the field of mental health.
 But before I present my qualifications, let me share with you the story of how I became a Marriage and Family Therapist.

 I am of Vietnamese-Chinese heritage.
-About 16 years ago, I left my home country, Vietnam, to move to the United States for work.
+About 16 years ago, I left my home country, Vietnam, to move to the United States.
 I spent eight years working in the legal field specializing in family and immigration law.
 I had an amazing opportunity to work with people from very diverse backgrounds.
-I enjoyed helping spouses be reunited through the process of family petition or marriage.
+I enjoyed helping spouses reunite through the process of family petition or marriage.
 I assisted families in working through divorce and custody cases.
 But legal aid was the only way I knew how to help my clients.

 I didn’t know how to support my couples when their marriage was falling apart.
 I didn’t know what to say to sooth an individual’s pain when they disclosed being sexually or emotionally abused by their partner.
 I felt powerless because I could not do more for my clients.
 That was when I made the decision to leave the legal field and become a family therapist.

 Because I’ve gone through such a career change, I learned a very important lesson about myself.
 I am at my best when I love what I do and I know the purpose behind what I am doing.
 I love working with couples and individuals who are willing to make changes to better the quality of their lives and relationships.